Witt vectors, semirings, and total positivity: The flat topology over

-is cartesian.
-It is called \emph{subtractive} if the second is.
-(The reason for this name is that a submodule $M\subseteq N$ is subtractive if it closed under differences that exist in $N$.)
+We say it is \emph{strong} if the first diagram is Cartesian, and \emph{subtractive} if the second is.
+So a submodule $M\subseteq N$ is subtractive if and only if it closed under differences that exist in $N$.
 Both properties are flat-local.